Dare to ignore the early critic

 Traffic fatalities dropped by 68%.

 Dare to be the Mockus in your field.
 Moreover, dare to allow the Mockuses among your employees to share their ‘crazy’ ideas.
-Postpone your judgement and you’ll create a powerful incubator for innovation.
+Suspend your judgement and you’ll create a powerful incubator for innovation.

 Once you have some interesting ideas, a good evaluation is paramount.
 Look at each idea from every possible angle.
 Exactly how to do this I’ll explain in my next blog post.